-- Gain respect from your peers and clients
+- Earn the respect of your peers and clients

-- Start and run a successful engineering business
+- Launch and run a thriving engineering business

-- Prioritize activities based on deadlines and the amount of work involved
+- Prioritizing tasks based on deadlines and workload

 - Project review protocols (QA/QC)

 #3 Keep the communication flowing with all stakeholders